 LinkedIn ads run on a bidding system.
 Choose your bid for how much you’ll pay per landing page click.
 LinkedIn will suggest a range based on what similar advertisers are bidding on for a similar audience.

-Now, it’s time to create our LinkedIn text ad.
+Now, you can create your LinkedIn text ad.
 Click “create a new ad” to get started.

 Select an ad image that’s clear and eye-catching.
 This will be the only image shown in your ad.